nino-b/Algorithm-Reference-Guide/README.md

 - Test the code with various inputs for correctness and efficiency.

 ## Usage of Solutions
-While these solutions are open for others to view, I encourage everyone to first attempt solving the problems independently to maximize the learning experience.
+These solutions are open for others to view.

 ## Disclaimer
 The solutions provided are my own and they are not official solutions from the book authors.
 This repository is for educational purposes only.